Chemistry vs Compatibility in Love: Which One Truly Matters?

 If chemistry is the fire, compatibility is the hearth — the structure that keeps the fire burning without burning the house down.

 Compatibility is about how well two people’s values, lifestyles, personalities, and communication styles align.
-It’s less about instant attraction and more about long-term harmony.
+It’s less about instant attraction which might happen in a situationship and more about long-term harmony in a relationship.

 Psychologists define compatibility as the degree to which partners’ needs, expectations, and life goals fit together, forming the basis for a stable and satisfying relationship (Gottman & Silver, 2015).